 While pruning weights can reduce the prediction performance of the neural network, studies show that a high level of pruning (above 50%) can often be applied.
 See here how Concrete ML uses pruning in Fully Connected Neural Networks.

 In the formula above, in the worst case, the maximum number of the input and weights that can make the result exceed

 For example, if

-, the worst case is where all inputs and weights are equal to their maximal value
+, the worst case scenario occurs when all inputs and weights are equal to their maximal value

 elements in the multi-sums.

-In practice, the distribution of the weights of a neural network is Gaussian, with many weights either 0 or having a small value.
-This enables exceeding the worst-case number of active neurons without having to risk overflowing the bit-width.
+The distribution of the weights of a neural network is Gaussian, with many weights either 0 or having a small value.
+This enables exceeding the worst case number of active neurons without having to risk overflowing the bit-width.
 In built-in neural networks, the parameter

 n_hidden_neurons_multiplieris multiplied with

 to determine the total number of non-zero weights that should be kept in a neuron.